pluralsight/guides/draft/ruby-ruby-on-rails/react-vs-angular-2-integration-with-rails/article.md

 ])
 export class AppRouterComponent {}
 ```
-In this file, the router component is define and configured.
+In this file, the router component is imported and configured.
 You can see that the component is bound to the  <code> app-router </code> tag.
 And the built-in router directives are put under the <code> directives </code> property.  <code>@RouteConfig</code> contains an array of route objects.

 A route object can contain a *path* , *name* and a *component* that it uses.
 Let's add <code>home.component</code> in there:
 1. Import the component